Classification of radar targets using machine learning and deep learning

 class_names = ["Cylinder","Cone"]

-Before training the classifier, the data must be converted into a format compatible with the model: training features are converted into tabular form and labels are converted into a categorical type.
+Before training the classifier, the data must be converted to a format compatible with the model: the training features are converted to a tabular format, and the labels are converted to a categorical type.

 X_train = MLJ.table(train_features_cwt) # Преобразуем X_train в датафрейм